kenknoop/Home-School/Python-Resources.md

     is_a_dog=False
 ```

 Where bv is a Boolean Vector corresponding to each statement formed by the list. for example,"a dog barks" can be true or false (1 or 0).
+We could explicitly name each Boolean variable.
+For example, a variable barks where `barks=True` or `barks=False`.
+However, this would make it difficult to extend our model to more characteristics and additional objects.